 Keep the following factors in mind when deciding which Bluetooth snowboard helmet to purchase.

 Wired vs. Bluetooth

-The connection between your phone or media player to your helmet is very important, generally, it’s divided into two types: wired and Bluetooth.
+The connection between your phone or media player to your helmet is essential.
+Generally, it’s divided into two types: wired and Bluetooth.
 It is hard to say which connection is better because there are always pros and cons.
-For example, wired connection generally has better audio quality and there is no need to worry about the problem of battery life of your Bluetooth, normally a wired connection would have a longer life than a Bluetooth one.

 Functions and Details

-Another good example is a helmet with a mic that allows you to answer phone calls without taking your phone out.
-I like those audio helmets that allow me to take off the headphone part when I want to.
+A helmet with a mic that allows you to answer phone calls without taking your phone out is also helpful.

 Protection and Fit